National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ## DUR Dashboards {#sec-access-dashboards}

-There are three primary dashboards used to create and manage DURs; all three are linked from the Enclave homepage via buttons titled "Data Use Request (DUR)", "My Projects (DURs)", and "Explore Projects (DURs)."
+There are three primary dashboards used to create and manage DURs; all three are linked from the N3C Data Enclave homepage via buttons titled "Data Use Request (DUR)", "My Projects (DURs)", and "Explore Projects (DURs)."

 ![Enclave homepage.
 Highlighted are the three DUR-related dashboards.](images/access/fig-access-050-dur-dashboards-home.png){#fig-access-050-dur-dashboards-home fig-alt="Enclave homepage.
 Highlighted are the three DUR-related dashboards."}